-As discussed in Note 1, the special purpose financial statements of Lincoln-Marti Charter Schools, Inc. (Little Havana Campus) are intended to present the financial position and the changes in financial position of only that portion of the governmental activities and fund information of Lincoln-Marti Charter Schools, Inc. that is attributable to the transactions of the School.
-They do not purport to, and do not, present fairly the financial position of Lincoln-Marti Charter Schools, Inc., as of June 30, 2014 and 2013, the changes in its financial position, or, where applicable, its cash flow for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the special purpose financial statements of Lincoln-Marti Charter Schools, Inc. (Charter High School of the Americas) are intended to present the financial position and the changes in financial position of only that portion of the governmental activities and fund information of Lincoln-Marti Charter Schools, Inc. that is attributable to the transactions of the School.
+They do not purport to, and do not, present fairly the financial position of Lincoln-Marti Charter Schools, Inc., as of June 30, 2015, the changes in its financial position, or, where applicable, its cash flow for the year ended June 30, 2015, in conformity with accounting principles generally accepted in the United States of America.